HrEsben/klassechatten/GUARDIAN_TESTING_GUIDE.md

 #### 5.1 Navigate to Claim Child
 1. Log in as Guardian #2 (existing user)
-2. Click sidebar link "Tilknyt Barn" OR
+2. Click sidebar link "Tilknyt Elev" OR
 3. Navigate directly to `/claim-child`

 **Expected:** `/claim-child` page loads